 If you think you (or a family member) may be suffering from a mood disorder, answer the questions below.

-If most of the answers are Yes, consider consulting with a health care professional.
+If most of the answers are Yes, consider consulting with a health care professional for a more in-depth assessment.

 Use this ‘scoring key’ to assess the likelihood of your meeting the criteria for a Mood Disorder.